GOFORE PLC’S FINANCIAL STATEMENTS RELEASE

-In January–December 2019, Gofore Plc’s shares were quoted in the First North Growth Finland market administered by Nasdaq Helsinki Ltd. using the share trading code GOFORE.
+In January-December 2018, Gofore Plc’s shares were quoted in the First North market administered by Nasdaq Helsinki using the stock symbol GOFORE.

-At the end of December 2019, the company’s market capitalisation was EUR 105,096,015.
-From the end of the previous financial period to the end of the review period, the share quotation decreased by approximately 11.2%, and the quotation on the last day of December was EUR 7.50.
-The average price of the company’s shares, as weighted by the trading volume, was EUR 8.01.
-The highest share price was EUR 9.28, and the lowest EUR 7.00.
+At the end of December 2018, the company’s market value was EUR 110,839,968.
+From the end of the previous financial period to the end of the review period, the share quotation increased by approximately 20.5%, and the quotation on the last day of December was EUR 8.45 The volume weighted average price of the company’s shares was EUR 8.57.
+The highest share price was EUR 10.34, and the lowest EUR 7.00.

-In connection with the personnel offering in the company’s listing in 2017, a Matching Share programme was opened for personnel.
-In the programme, employees who subscribe for shares in the personnel offering will receive one additional share for each of the three subscribed shares, provided they remain employed by the Group three years after the start of share subscription, and that they have hold the acquired shares for the entire period.
+In the Employee Offering in autumn 2017, the Matching Share additional share programme was opened for the employees.
+The programme offers employees one additional share for each three shares subscribed in the Employee Offering, if they remain employed by the Group three years after the start of the share subscription, and if they have owned the subscribed shares continuously throughout this time.